Rosa Montalbano's Ancestors

 ~< Back to Chart >~

 Lorenzo Piramo’s ancestry is unknown, but he lived and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
 On December 24, 1554, Sciacca notary Pietro Falco filed a notarial marriage contract for Lorenzo to marry Leonarda Scoma.
+(Mouse over and click on their marriage contract entry left to enlarge in a new window or tab.)
 She may have been the daughter of Marco Scoma who was baptized as Narda Paula in January of 1539, at the Sciacca mother church.
+(Mouse over and click on the baptism index record left to enlarge in a new window or tab.)
 The only documentation to support this is on the baptism records of three of her children, where the mother’s name is listed, she is called Narda or Nardulla.
 If this is her she was 15 when she married.
 But there is no solid proof that this is her.

 Six Sciacca mother church baptism records have been found for Laurenzo and Narda Piramo, but the first three only list the father’s name as follows — Preciusa Margarita was baptized four years after the marriage on December 4, 1558; Angelica on December 7, 1561; ancestor Giacomo; Leonarda Caterina on August 23, 1572; Beninnuta on August 13, 1580; and Calogero Filippo who was baptized as Calogero Pho on August 11, 1583.